shvets/linux_provision/presentation/virtualization/01-vagrant/slides.md

 # What's next?

-* Once you install Vagrant with some provision (script, chef-solo or puppet), you can use it in same way as your worksation:
+* Once you install Vagrant with some provision (script, chef-solo or puppet), you can use it in same way as your workstation:

 ```bash
 vagrant ssh